bodo-ai/Bodo/benchmarks/gpu/tpch/README.md

 conda activate rapids-26.02
 ```

-### Bodo
+## Bodo

-The following command can be used to run Bodo including a warmup run (i.e. run once untimed first):
+The following command can be used to run Bodo with a warmup run (i.e. run once untimed first):

 ``` shell
 python run_bodo.py --root s3://bodo-example-data/tpch/SF1000 --warmup
 ```

-By default, all scripts will run on a single GPU unless the `--n_workers` argument is passed:
+By default, all scripts will run on a single GPU unless the `--n_workers` argument is passed, for example:

 ```shell
 python run_bodo.py --root s3://bodo-example-data/tpch/SF1000 --warmup  --n_workers 4